Shushpin/RecipeApp.PersonalProject.Lviv.Velychko/README.md

 ◉ **HTML CSS React** - A JavaScript library for building user interfaces.

-◉ **Database: MySql** - A popular open-source relational database management system.
+◉ **Database: MongoDB** - A popular open-source relational database management system.

-◉ **ORM: Hibernate** - An object-relational mapping tool for Java that simplifies database access.
+◉ **ORM: Moongose** - An object-relational mapping tool for Java that simplifies database access.

 ◉ **Azure** - A cloud computing platform and services from Microsoft.

-◉ **Unit testing framework**: Junit - A popular testing framework for Java applications.

 ◉ **Dependency injection** - A design pattern that allows objects to be loosely coupled and easily tested.